 This technological feature is a fairly new one that’s become more popular in the last few years.
 RFID blocking material is used to help prevent the information from your credit card or passport, from being scanned by thieves.
 This is a nifty feature that not everyone will want, but it does offer peace of mind.

 RFID protection is a nice addition, but not necessarily a must-have feature for everyone.

 Integrated rain cover

-Rain covers are usually located at the bottom of the pack and are built in so that you A) can’t lose it, and B) can pull it over your pack quickly without having to rummage through your bag to find it when it starts bucketing down.
+Rain covers are usually located at the bottom of the pack and are built.
+This is so that you A) can’t lose it, and B) can pull it over your pack quickly when it starts bucketing down.
 It’s a pretty useful feature, as aside from rain protection, it’s also handy for keeping your gear clean if you have to stow it somewhere grimy on your travels.
 Detachable rain covers are also available separately, so either way, they’re a good insurance policy to protect your stuff from the elements.